-How should institutional real estate investors react to technological trends?
+How do institutional real estate investors react to tech trends?

 Real estate is facing a structural shift in its approach to technological innovation.
 Whether it’s the explosion of venture capital investment in the real estate vertical, the growing number of unicorns, Big Tech making moves into the built environment, or the transportation and connectivity revolutions forecast to take place over the next decade, all signs point to an unprecedented level of change driven by innovation and technology